Bankfunds1/iOS-6-Advanced-Cookbook/README.markdown

 * "How do I create a secure Keychain entry?"
 * "How do I search the Address Book?"
 * "How do I move between views?"
-* "How do I use Core Location, the gyro, and the magnetometer?"
+* "How do I use Core Location, the gyro, and the magnetometer?"t
 * "How do I draw text around shapes?"
 * "How do I use a Page View controller?"